All posts filed under: Motivation

 Getting ready for CAT D-day

-You have about 3 days left and some of you might still be awaiting answers to some questions such as should you listen to what happened in the earlier slots, what should you do if you know you might not get sleep Saturday night etc. Last year I made audio clip (initially shot as a video) that answered all of these queries, queries that deal specifically with the three days leading up to the test and all the pending questions.
-As promised I am also taking a stress buster session — Anything But CAT — along with my colleagues this Friday.
+You have about a few days left and some of you might still be awaiting answers to some questions such as whether should you listen to what happened in the earlier slots, what should you do if you know you might not get sleep Saturday night, etc. Last year I made an audio clip (initially shot as a video) that answered all of these queries, queries that deal specifically with the three days leading up to the test, and all the pending questions.
+As on every Friday before the CAT-day, we are doing a stress buster session — Anything But CAT.
 We will host five rooms where we will discuss specific non-CAT topics of interest: Cricket & Tennis, Football and other sports, Harry Potter & Fantasy Books, Music Room, Quizzing.
-I’ll be handling the Cricket & Tennis room along with Amit Sir and Param sir (and all of our other stalwarts will also be there in each of the other rooms).
-I am looking forward to evening sessions and interacting with all the cricket, tennis …
+All IMS students will receive a link for the same.

 How to manage work and prepare for the CAT